Pack up the kids and head over to Davenport’s 33-acre Vander Veer park for a fun day of strolling indoors and out!

 After your walk or run, check out the conservatory!
-There, you’ll find a beautiful array of spring flowers, scents, and balmy warmth.
+There, you’ll find a beautiful array of seasonal flowers, scents, and balmy warmth.
 Benches provide a welcome place to rest after your walk.

 Vander Veer is located at 215 W Central Park in Davenport.
 Conservatory hours are 10:00 am to 4:00 pm, Tuesday through Sunday.
 Closed on Monday.